-Please join us for a talk with journalist Joanna Lillis about her book Dark Shadows: Inside the Secret World of Kazakhstan by Joanna Lillis (I.B.
+Please join us for a talk with journalist Joanna Lillis about her book Dark Shadows: Inside the Secret World of Kazakhstan (I.B.
 Tauris, 2018).

 This event is co-sponsored by Eurasianet, a news website specializing in coverage of Central Asian affairs.
 Eurasianet, which is currently housed at the Harriman Institute, is celebrating its 20th anniversary in 2019.
 Joanna Lillis has been reporting for Eurasianet from Central Asia since 2006.

 Dark Shadows is a compelling portrait of Kazakhstan, a country that is little known in the West.
 Strategically located in the heart of Central Asia, sandwiched between Vladimir Putin’s Russia—its former colonial ruler which sees Kazakhstan as its own backyard—and Xi Jinping’s China—the rising global superpower on its eastern borders—this vast oil-rich state is carving out its place in the world as it contends with its own complex past and present.
 Journalist Joanna Lillis paints a vibrant picture of this emerging nation through vivid reportage based on 13 years of on-the-ground coverage, and travels across the length and breadth of this enigmatic country that lies along the ancient Silk Road and at the geopolitical and cultural crossroads where East meets West.